wazuh/wazuh-ansible/README.md

 ## Generate keys

-If you do not already have an SSH key pair that you would like to use for Ansible administration, we can create one now on your Ansible, locate in OSSEC Manager host and run:
+If you do not already have an SSH key pair that you would like to use for Ansible administration, we can create one now on your Ansible, locate in Wazuh Manager host and run:

 ```
 $ ssh-keygen